s-xiang/git-meta/README.md

 ### Synthetic-Meta-Refs

-In this section, we describe several collaboration strategies, identifying problems with each one.
+In this section, we describe our original (naive) branch collaboration strategy and some problems it created.
 Then we describe the *synthetic-meta-ref*, and show how it provides a solution to the previously mentioned collaboration problems.
 Finally, we explore the ramifications of our synthetic-meta-ref strategy on tooling, performance, and offline workflows.

-#### Collaboration Scenarios
+#### Naive Collaboration Strategy

+Our original collaboration strategy was fairly simple:

+1. The meta-repo and open sub-repos would generally be on the same checked-out branch.
+1. When pushing a ref, we would first push the ref with that name from open sub-repos, then from the meta-repo.
+1. When landing pull-requests or doing other server-side validations, we would check that for a given meta-repo branch, we had corresponding valid sub-repo branches of the same name.
+1. Contrary to what we outlined above, since sub-repo ref names were significant to git-meta, sub-repos partitioning would follow meta-repo partitioning.

+This model created several problems:

+##### Race conditions on collaboration branches

+Git does not provide for atomic cross-repository operations.
+So, our plan had been to implement push such that we updated affected sub-repo branches first, then the meta-repo branch.
+Furthermore, we would provide server-side validation to reject attempts to update a meta-repo branch to a commit contradicting the state of the corresponding sub-repo branch.
+For example, if a user pushed a change to branch `foo` in the meta-repo that updated repository `bar` to be on commit `aaaa`, then the repository `bar` must have a branch `foo` pointing to commit `aaaa` (or possibly another commit descended from `aaaa`).
+We recognized the ability for users to break integrity through force pushes, but felt that this check would ensure that meta-repo collaboration branches (where force-pushes would be disabled) remained in a valid state: meta-repo commits would always indicate valid (present), rooted (against GC) in the corresponding sub-repos.

+We were correct, but unfortunately, this strategy suffers from a potential race condition that could put a branch into a state such that it could no longer be updated, and that users could not correct.